captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## POIROT:
 When I heard those words, I knew it was a clue to follow.
-Which is what we shall tell them when we arrive in Sussex.
+Which is what we shall tell them when we arrive in Sussex where a certain retired detective keeps his bees.

 ---

 ## HASTINGS:
-Sussex?
+A bee-keeping detective?

 ---

 ## POIROT:
-It is the county in England where a certain retired detective keeps his bees.
+One almost as great as myself.
+Sherlock Holmes.

 ---
 ---